scrapedia/scrapy-cookies/docs/intro/installation.rst

 You can install Scrapy-Cookies and its dependencies from PyPI with::

-    pip install Scrapy
+    pip install Scrapy-Cookies

-We strongly recommend that you install Scrapy in :ref:`a dedicated virtualenv <intro-using-virtualenv>`, to avoid conflicting with your system packages.
+We strongly recommend that you install Scrapy and Scrapy-Cookies in :ref:`a dedicated virtualenv <intro-using-virtualenv>`, to avoid conflicting with your system packages.